lowlighter/mizu/@mizu/is/README.md

 ## Notes

 > [!WARNING]
-> When tagname changes, reference will also change.
-Any equality test with elements using this directive might not work as expected.
-Some directives may not be compatible with this directive.
+> If the tagname changes, the reference will also change.
+Equality checks with elements using this directive may not work as expected.
+Some directives may be incompatible with this directive.